Startup Strategy Council: Open Source Multi-Agent AI for Strategic Decisions

 Resource Allocation

 Prioritising where to invest limited engineering, marketing, or capital resources.
-All six agents contribute perspectives on the trade-offs involved.

 Example: "Invest next quarter in product features, sales team, or infrastructure?"